Pierce Time Estimator

 Example: 10mm Mild Steel with 6kW Fiber Laser

-• Pierce time: 0.8 seconds per hole
+• Pierce time (example): 0.8 seconds per hole

-• Cutting speed: 1 m/min = 16.7 mm/sec
+• Cutting speed (example): 1 m/min = 16.7 mm/sec

-• Cutting 10mm would take: 0.6 seconds
+• Cutting 10mm in this simple model: about 0.6 seconds

 Cost-Effective Pierce Reduction Strategies